billputer/billwiens.com/resume/resume.md

 # Summary

 I'm an experienced DevOps engineer who loves open-source technology.
 I'm a generalist; I like to delve into all parts of the stack.
-I design reliable and efficient systems with my skills in automation, deployment, monitoring, and clown computing.
+I design reliable and efficient systems with my skills in automation, deployment, monitoring, and <span title="err...cloud"  data-tooltip aria-haspopup="true" class="has-tip">clown</span> computing.

 # Experience